We teach two classes each quarter.

 - Our advanced classes meet on Tuesday and Wednesday evenings from 6:30–8:30 PM in Palo Alto.
 On Tuesdays, new material is presented in an interactive lecture format.
 On Wednesdays, there are problem sessions, where students work in small groups in order to solidify their understanding of material presented the day before, and also go over problems from the previous week.
 Students also write an expository paper on a topic of their choice related to the class material but not directly covered in it, and especially dedicated students will have the opportunity to work on open research problems.

-In the future, we will offer many other classes, based on the interests of students and teachers, including various classes on number theory, analysis, combinatorics, topology, probability, game theory, and more.
+In the future, we will offer many other classes, based on the interests of students and teachers, including various classes on number theory, abstract algebra, analysis, combinatorics, topology, probability, game theory, and more.

-We are now accepting applications for the Fall 2019 classes, both the advanced class on cryptography and the intermediate proof-writing class.
+We are now accepting applications for the Summer and Fall 2021 classes.
 Click here to apply!
-Applications are due by July 28th.
+Applications are due by May 30th and July 25th for the summer and fall classes, respectively.